redhataccess/eyebrowse/README.md

 Eyebrowse is configured with the following environment variables.

+ - `EYEBROWSE_COOKIE_SECRET` - A long, random string used for generating user session cookies.
+Allows sessions to persist between restarts of Eyebrowse.
+Generate a value with `openssl rand -hex 32` and read more in [Keystone's docs](https://www.keystonejs.com/guides/production/#cookie-secret).

  - `EYEBROWSE_S3_REGION` - The S3 region.
 Default: none.
  - `EYEBROWSE_S3_BUCKET_NAME` - The name of your bucket.
 Default none.
  - `EYEBROWSE_S3_ACCESS_KEY` - Your access key.
 Default none.